Ethics office fires back at Tom Price

 The broadside came in response to Price defending himself before senators in a contentious hearing where Democrats questioned whether Price's stock transactions were inappropriate.

-Under questioning about his investments, Price cited the Office of Government Ethics and its "diligence" in its role reviewing all Cabinet nominees' financial records
+Under questioning about his investments, Price cited the Office of Government Ethics and its "diligence" in its role reviewing all Cabinet nominees' financial records.

 "We have agreed to every single recommendation that they've made to divest of whatever holdings we have that might even give the appearance of a possible conflict," Price said.